 - 12-17 months: The toddler has a vocabulary of four to six words.
 They can name a person or object using about two to three words, but the pronunciation might be unclear.
 They understand the meaning of simple phrases and try to emulate simple words they hear.

 - 18-23 months: A toddler in this age group has a vocabulary of 50 words, albeit with an unclear pronunciation.
-They start combining words and speak two-word phrases.
+They begin to combine words and speak using two-word combinations, thereby forming two-word phrases.
 Toddlers in this age range can indicate a few body parts when quizzed and answer simple ‘yes and no’ questions.
 Use of pronouns, such as mine, her, and his, can be observed.

 - 24-36months: Toddlers can use at least 100 words by the age of two years.
 A toddler between the ages of two and three years can use three-word sentences and answer simple questions.
 They can also understand prepositions, such as on and in.